 Visualization: district spending adequacy profiles

-This tool allows users to display and visualize spending adequacy and related measures for over 12,000 individual U.S. school districts.
-Choose a district by selecting a state and then choosing from the list of districts in that state (you can also search for a district within a selected state using the search field atop the district drop-down menu).
-Selecting a district will populate data for that district (you can only view one district at a time).
-The visualization is separated into three tabs (click on a tab to display):
+This tool allows users to display and visualize K-12 spending adequacy for over 12,000 individual U.S. school districts in each year between 2009 and 2020 (estimates updated annually on a 2-3 year lag due to federal finance data release schedule).
+Choose a district by selecting a state, district, and year, and then pressing the “apply” button.
+The visualization is separated into four tabs (click on a tab in the visualization to display):